slandath/slandath.github.io/resume.md

 #### Projects Coordinator

-* Supported open-source software projects
+* Supported open-source software projects.
-* Developed best practices and resources for the PMO
+* Developed best practices and resources for the PMO.

 #### Projects